22 Jan, 2025

 Solution dynamic programming algorithm: go through all numbers in a row, starting with one.
 At the same time, count the number of ugly numbers encountered.
 When we get to the right number, we return it.

-The main drawback of this algorithm is that for every number we need to check whether it is ugly or not.
-And this task is not done in a constant amount of time, so we want to somehow avoid such calculations.
+The main drawback of this algorithm is that we need to check whether every number is ugly or not.
+And this task is not done in a constant amount of time, so we want to avoid such calculations somehow.

 Have a Development Challenge?
 Get in Touch with Our Web Development Experts!